source-data/sd-graph/README.md

     neo4j-shell -file SD-constraints.cql
     neo4j-shell -file SD-processing.cql

-This will create the following model:
+This will create the following model, linking papers, figures, panels, tags and biological entities:

 ![data model](sd-graph-data-model.png)

-Now, we need to create a protein to gene mapping.
-First, go in the neo4j client in your browser and run this CYPHER command:
+As a last step, we create a protein to gene mapping.
+First, go in the neo4j client in your browser and run this CYPHER command to extract all the Uniprot identifiers:

     MATCH (t:Tag)
     WHERE t.type = "protein" AND t.ext_id <> ""